brevzin/cpp_proposals/3951_string_interpolation/string-interpolation.md

 |`t"{a::b}"`|`"{}"`|`a::b`|
 |`t"{(a)::b}"`|`"{::b}"`|`(a)`|

 This raises the question of how to handle whitespace like `t"{(a) ::b}"`.
 It's a more complex rule, and it depends on how frequently we expect top-level `::` and how good the error recovery is.
 It might be worthwhile, since I would expect top-level scoping to be significantly more common than having a format specifier that starts with a colon.
-Note that expressions like `decltype(a)::b` exist, which would have to be top-level parenthesized too, but that's a rare construction.
+Note that expressions like `decltype(a)::b` exist, which would have to be top-level parenthesized too, but that's a rare construction, so requiring it to be parenthesized is at best a minor inconvenience.

 ## Handling Macro Expansion